Hunter2026/Dallas-Mavs-SWE-Intern-Project/READMENotesSteps.md

 and submit scouting reports, with the user being able to see what they typed when they click submit.

-When the user clicks on the player profile, they are able to see the player's true measurements and statistics through game logs or in season stats.
-They are also able to filter which season the player has those game logs (there isn't enough game logs for more than one season but it's a nice feature for future purposes) and they have the ability to sort through stats in the game logs by most to least.
+When the user clicks on the player profile, they are able to see the player's true measurements and statistics through game logs or in season stats/totals.
+They are also able to filter which season the player has those game logs
+(there isn't enough game logs for more than one season but it's a nice feature for future purposes) and they have the ability to sort through stats in the game logs by most to least.
+As well as being able to sort, the game logs have stars to indicate a season high in a particular stat.

-Since we have career averages, season averages, and game logs, I decided to implement a player development chart over their career to see increase or decrease in minutes, points, assists, total rebounds, steals and blocks.
+Since we have career averages/totals, season averages/totals, and game logs, I decided to implement a player development chart over their career to see increase or decrease in minutes, points, assists, total rebounds, steals and blocks.
 This way it is easy to see visually on whether a player's progression as been positive or negative.